slamonic/oracle-autonomous-database-samples/multicloud/oci-cli/README.md

     * [Use OCI Object Storage](https://docs.oracle.com/en-us/iaas/Content/Security/Reference/objectstorage_security.htm#iam-policies)

 ## Deploy your Autonomous Database
-Use the following scripts to deploy your Autonomous Database and sample data on OCI.
-Because the sample script deploys ADB on a public endpoint, the architecture is very simple:
+Autonomous Database will be deployed on a public endpoint - which will simplify the architecture.
+The OCI CLI will deploy:
+* An Oracle Autonomous Database.
+It is deployed to a private subnet on that VPC Network.
+That private subnet is managed by Oracle Database@Google Cloud.
+* An Object Storage bucket with sample data
+* Sample code will use OCI GenAI (or other AI service).
+* Use your computer as a client.

 ![ADB on OCI](../images/oci-adb-github-samples.drawio.png)

-You can run the scripts independently or run `create-all-resources.sh`.
+You can run the OCI CLI scripts independently or run `create-all-resources.sh`.
 Simply update the [`config`](#configuration-file) prior to running the scripts:

 |Script|Description|
 |----|---|